top of page

 Because the tube is open, clogging can be a problem.

-* At altitude will read shallower than actual depth (which could be unsafe)
+* At altitude, it will read shallower than the actual depth (which could be unsafe)

 OIL FILLED GAUGES

-- Also use bourbon tube design but using a sealed tube in an oil-filled housing.
+- Also use bourbon tube design but use a sealed tube in an oil-filled housing.
 Pressure transmitted through the oil causes the tube to coil straighten.
 This moves the depth gauge needle.
-It is not open to water and so is not prone to clogging
+It is not open to water, and so is not prone to clogging

 DIAPHRAGM GAUGES